 Division: 26th Division, American Expeditionary Forces [Co.
 A]

-William Hilair Jutras, son of Alfred & Mattie/Martha (Barbeau) Jutras was born 19 September 1891 in Peterborough, Hillsborough Co.
+William Hilair Jutras, son of Alfred & Mattie/Martha (Barbeau) Jutras, was born on 19 September 1891 in Peterborough, Hillsborough Co.
 NH.
-By 1900 the Jutras family had moved, and were living in Manchester NH at 377 Carter Street.
+By 1900, the Jutras family had moved and were living in Manchester, NH, at 377 Carter Street.
 William’s father was a roofer by trade (as was his own grandfather).
-William probably attended the local schools, and then began working in a local grocery.
+William probably attended the local schools and then began working in a local grocery.

-In June 1917 at time of his military registration for World War I, he indicated he had formerly been a shoe worker at J.M.
+In June 1917, at the time of his military registration for World War I, he indicated he had formerly been a shoe worker at J.M.
 Hoyt Co.
-This form shows William’s birth year as 1890, and that he had been serving already for 8 years.
-This leads me to believe that when he originally enlisted in New Hampshire’s National Guard’s 1st NH Infantry [about 1909] he probably indicated on paperwork that he was a year older in order, as he was underage.
+This form shows William’s birth year as 1890 and that he had been serving already for 8 years.
+This leads me to believe that when he initially enlisted in New Hampshire’s National Guard’s 1st NH Infantry [about 1909], he probably indicated on the paperwork that he was a year older in order, as he was underage.

 When America entered WWI (1917-1918), the 1st New Hampshire Infantry sailed to France and became the First Army Headquarters Regiment.
 Most of the rest of the state militia was assigned to the 26th Division and fought in six campaigns in France.
 Lt.
 William H. Jutras was assigned to 26th Division, 103d Infantry, Company A, also known as the “Yankee Division” for its preponderance of the division’s New England origins.

-The book, “With the Yankee division in France,” by Frank Palmer Sibley, published in 1919, goes into great detail about what the brave men, including William H. Jutras, experienced in Europe, so I will not repeat most of what is printed there.
-What is known from the citation above, is that he risked and lost his life for his platoon.
-An addendum to the story is that three men–Andreas Nilsen (a Red Cross man from North Dakota), Cyrus Wallace (of Dexter, Maine) and Corporal Herve L’Heureux (of Manchester NH) volunteered to help recover the badly wounded Jutras from the battlefield, despite the grave dangers.
-They were successful, William H. Jutras delivered his message to save his platoon, but he died shortly afterwards.
+The book “With the Yankee division in France,” by Frank Palmer Sibley, published in 1919, goes into great detail about what the brave men, including William H. Jutras, experienced in Europe, so I will not repeat most of what is printed there.
+What is known from the citation above is that he risked and lost his life for his platoon.
+An addendum to the story is that three men–Andreas Nilsen (a Red Cross man from North Dakota), Cyrus Wallace (of Dexter, Maine), and Corporal Herve L’Heureux (of Manchester, NH) volunteered to help recover the badly wounded Jutras from the battlefield, despite the grave dangers.
+They were successful, William H. Jutras delivered his message to save his platoon, but he died shortly afterward.
 He received the Distinguished Service Cross posthumously (see newspaper notice below).

-The October 13, 1918 Boston Herald Newspaper announced: DIED OF WOUNDS–
+October 13, 1918, Boston Herald Newspaper announced: DIED OF WOUNDS

 JUTRAS, LT.
 WILLIAM H., 185 Beech Street, Manchester, N.H.
 A Company, 103d infantry.
 Unofficial.

-Governor Albert Q. Brown, unable to attend the funeral on account of official duties, sent the following telegram to the Jutras Post Officers: “I shall be unable to stand with you at the bier of Lieutenant Jutras, but his name and fame will remain with me while memory endures.
-Let us bear to mind that it is not length of life, but the fullness that makes for service and for glory.
+Governor Albert Q. Brown, unable to attend the funeral due to official duties, sent the following telegram to the Jutras Post Officers: “I shall be unable to stand with you at the bier of Lieutenant Jutras, but his name and fame will remain with me while memory endures.
+Let us bear in mind that it is not the length of life but the fullness that makes for service and for glory.

 Congressman Sherman E. Burroughs, representing Governor Brown, gave the funeral address at the Post Hall.
-He referred to the problems of “immeasurable magnitude” which face this country and declared that it should be possible and would be possible, to make the proper readjustments necessary in this country, if there is the same unselfish inerest in the country’s welfare on the part of all the citizens”manifested so splendidly in the service and sacrifice of this gallant young soldier.”
+He referred to the problems of “immeasurable magnitude” which face this country and declared that it should be possible and would be possible to make the proper readjustments necessary in this country if there is the same unselfish interest in the country’s welfare on the part of all the citizens” manifested so splendidly in the service and sacrifice of this gallant young soldier.”

-Following the beautiful ceremonies at the Post Hall, came the funeral procession to Saint Augustin’s Church, and from there to the cemetary.
-At the church, Father L. A. Ramsay, a former army chaplain and chaplin of the Jutras Post, was the officiating clergyman and delivered the oration.
-He was assisted by Father C. M. Burque as deacon and four former servicemen.
-The servicemen who assisted at the church were, George Robitaille, Ernest Bernir, Adelmore Letendre, and Wilfred Remillard.
-At the cemetary, five buglars sounded “Taps” and as the body was lowered into the grave white carnations were thrown upon the casket by the members of the Ladies Auxiliary of the Jutras and Sweeny Posts.
+Following the beautiful ceremonies at the Post Hall came the funeral procession to Saint Augustin’s Church and from there to the cemetery.
+At the church, Father L. A. Ramsay, a former army chaplain and chaplain of the Jutras Post, was the officiating clergyman and delivered the oration.
+He was assisted by Father C. M. Burque as a deacon and four former servicemen.
+The servicemen who assisted at the church were George Robitaille, Ernest Bernir, Adelmore Letendre, and Wilfred Remillard.
+At the cemetery, five buglers sounded “Taps,” and as the body was lowered into the grave white carnations were thrown upon the casket by the members of the Ladies Auxiliary of the Jutras and Sweeny Posts.

 B. C. Lambert and Company were in charge of funeral arrangements.

-December 15, 1919 newspaper clipping about award of Distinguished Service Cross.
+December 15, 1919, newspaper clipping about the award of Distinguished Service Cross.
 From the Boston Herald newspaper (Boston, MA)